.

 Saying goodbye to the former New York City mayor

-It was a hellish, hot day in Montauk, back in July of 2011, when I went with TJ Clemente, on a work assignment, to interview Ed Koch.
+It was a hellish, hot day in Montauk, back in July of 2011, when I went with my husband, TJ Clemente, a journalist working on an assignment, to interview Ed Koch.

 Throughout the interview, I tried to stay in the background, almost invisible, as not to stop the flow of dialogue that was crashing about the room, like the waves of the nearby Atlantic.